Sang Choy Bau

 Very easy, but lots of chopping and dicing.

 SELECTION OF THE BEST LETTUCE LEAVES IS IMPORTANT FOR THIS DISH.
 NOT TOO BIG OR TOO SMALL.
-YOU CAN USE ICEBERG, BUT ONCE AGAIN ONLY THE SMALLER LEAVES.
+YOU SHOULD USE ICEBERG, BUT ONCE AGAIN ONLY THE MID SIZED LEAVES.

 SESAME OIL IS A KEY INGREDIENT OF THE FLAVOUR.
 DON'T FORGET IT - BUT DON'T ADD MORE THAN THE RECIPE.